AlanCLN/Sorting-Algorithm-Visualizer/README.md

 - Understand the different sorting algorithms when reading each description
 - Adjust the speed at which the graph is being sorted
 - Select the amount of datapoints you would like to sort
-- A start/stop button to visualize each iteration
+- A start/stop button for when you want to make changes

 ## Technologies